Milky Way Galaxy Is A Thief: Farthest Stars Stolen From A Dwarf Galaxy

 It is believed that the employment of more sensitive instruments like the Large Synoptic Survey Telescope in Chile (which is scheduled to begin full scientific operations in 2022), a telescope that will detect faraway and faint stars across the sky that are currently beyond science’s technological reach, should be able to identify a number of the stars in the predicted streams.

 In other star news regarding the Milky Way galaxy, a new study has revealed that some stars, about one every thousand years or so, that get pulled into the gravitational roil of a black hole, such as the one at the galactic core, do not always get torn apart and trapped in the gravitational field.
-As The Inquisitr reported, some stars get shredded instead in a process that takes roughly a day and are shot back out into space in a stream of “star-stuff” that could encompass hundreds of fragments.
+As the Inquisitr reported, some stars get shredded instead in a process that takes roughly a day and are shot back out into space in a stream of “star-stuff” that could encompass hundreds of fragments.
 Some of the fragments will coalesce into planet-sized missiles traveling at speeds as high as 20 million miles per hour through space.

 Alarmingly, astronomers believe that those hurled fireballs could be within about a few hundred light years of Earth, undetected due to the low magnitude of their glow.

-As the study suggested, like the as yet undetected stars in the predicted pilfered galaxy streams, more powerful instruments should soon be able to tell if any of the massive objects are in our galactic neighborhood.
+As the study suggested, like the as-yet-undetected stars in the predicted pilfered galaxy streams, more powerful instruments should soon be able to tell if any of the massive objects are in our galactic neighborhood.

 [Featured Image by ITSARIYAPHON CHAIKULAP/Shutterstock]